Dr. Lucy Jones

 Mr. Kornfield has been the Special Assistant to City Administrator for Earthquake Safety Implementation; City and County of San Francisco; since May 2011.

 Janiele Maffei, S.E.

-Executive Director of the California Earthquake Authority
+Chief Mitigation Officer of the California Earthquake Authority

 Janiele Maffei joined the California Earthquake Authority as Chief Mitigation Officer in May 2011.
-She is responsible for the mitigation plan that includes the California Residential Mitigation Program and the development of comprehensive guidelines for the retrofit of single family dwellings.
+She is responsible for the mitigation plan that includes the California Residential Mitigation Program and the development of comprehensive guidelines for the retrofit of single-family dwellings.

 Janiele is a graduate of UC Berkeley, where she obtained her AB degree in Architecture and an MS in Civil Engineering.
 Ms. Maffei is a registered structural engineer who has worked in the earthquake engineering industry for over 30 years.
 Her experience includes the design of new building structures and seismic strengthening of existing structures.

 Ms. Maffei is past-president of the Northern California Chapter of the Earthquake Engineering Research Institute, EERI.
 She also serves on the Board of Directors of EERI National as Secretary-Treasurer.